 |

-But the center of Novosibirsk
+But the center of Novosibirsk as before

-Fortunately, Siberian architects with their recognized head
+regime forever.
+Fortunately, Siberian architects with their recognized

-A.D.Kryachkov possessed enough taste and fantasy to erect those
+head A.D.Kryachkov possessed enough taste and fantasy to erect those

 buildings in such a way they are the proud of the town nowdays.
-In 1954

-the tram rails were laid in the streets of Novosibirsk:
+In 1954 the tram rails were laid in the streets of Novosibirsk:

-that kind of transport.
+and needed vitaly that kind of transport.

-Nevertheless, Novosibirsk started as
+Nevertheless, Novosibirsk started as integrated architectural complex

-only after1955, when the Kommunalny bridge, main city bridge across Ob,
+only after1955, when the Kommunalny bridge, main city bridge across

-was built.
+Ob, was built.
 Just from that time the town chose the way of total

 renovation and improvement.
 Activity of building companies acquired

 really industrial basis.
-Large-panel construction became the main kind
+Large-panel construction became the main

-of house building.
+kind of house building.

 |